© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Boundary earthwork on Lamb Down is a scheduled monument protected by Historic England under reference 1009833.
 View the official record →

-Boundary earthwork on Lamb Down is an ancient linear earthwork situated in Wiltshire.
+Boundary earthwork on Lamb Down is a linear archaeological monument located in Wiltshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009833.

 Boundary earthwork on Lamb Down is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009833.